 20. Remuneration shall be paid monthly at the end of each calendar month.

-The above-mentioned forms of remuneration are fixed amounts and are exclusive of all bonuses or allowances, including all payments for overtime.
+The above-mentioned forms of remuneration are fixed amounts and are exclusive of all bonuses or allowances.17

 Compensation for overtime shall be secured through the overall adjustment of working hours and/or by the granting of compensatory time-off by the locally recruited staff member’s Head of Office.